 All awards are free to enter, and finalists and winners will be announced online.
 All winners will receive a trophy and development coaching by Acre Frameworks.

 Launched by SHP in 2015, Rising Stars is open to anyone under the age of 30.
 It commends young professionals showing drive and determination in the early stages of their careers.
 Over the years SHP has proudly followed the continued success of the Rising Stars winners & finalists, featuring many of them in ongoing articles and interviews.
 Rising Star nominations can be made for yourself or someone else and will be reviewed by a panel of judges.
-2020 comprises of four awards:
+2020 comprises of three awards:

 - Rising Star UK;